AchillesGen/Achilles/README.md

 are currently not automated by FeynRules.
 Further details can be found in the [wiki](https://github.com/jxi24/Achilles/wiki/BSM).

 The UFO files for the Dark Neutrino portal model () are included in the repository in the folder `UFO`.
-To add this model to be available to Achilles, run the command `Sherpa-generate-model --ncores=N UFO/DarkNeutrinoPortal_Dirac_UFO`.
+To add this model to be available to Achilles, run the command `Sherpa-generate-model --ncore=N UFO/DarkNeutrinoPortal_Dirac_UFO`.
 An example run card and parameter card are also provided as `run_hnl.yml` and `hnl_parameters.dat`.
 Events can be generated with this example file using `./bin/achilles run_hnl.yml`.

 ## Citing Achilles